Keri Hilson: 2015–2024: Collaborations and touring

-Hilson announced that she will be releasing new music in summer 2019, nine years after her previous album.
-She is performing on Femme It Forward Tour in summer 2019 alongside Mya, Brandy, Ashanti, Monica and Amerie.
-In October 2019, Hilson referred to the album as untitled but said that it was in the final stages of mixing and production.
+Hilson announced that she would be releasing new music in summer 2019, nine years after her previous album.
+She performed on Femme It Forward Tour in summer 2019 alongside Mya, Brandy, Ashanti, Monica and Amerie.
+In October 2019, Hilson referred to the album as untitled, but said that it was in the final stages of mixing and production.
+As of July 2023, no further details about the album have been released.

 In April 2020, Keri was featured on Ghanaian musician Stonebwoy's song "Nominate".
 She later recommended Rihanna for a future collaboration with the Ghanaian dancehall musician.